Shopify/shopify-app-template-none/README.md

 #### Local Development

 [The Shopify CLI](https://shopify.dev/docs/apps/tools/cli) connects to an app in your Partners dashboard.
-It provides environment variables and runs commands in parallel..
+It provides environment variables and runs commands in parallel.

 You can develop locally using your preferred package manager.
 Run one of the following commands from the root of your app.